balena-io-modules/histogram-tool/README.md

-1. build histograms of data points (such as latencies) which fall in ranges defined by cutoff points of interest (most often, these will be the cutoff values of the percentiles of an expected distribution (the actual proportions of the histogram bins may or may not match the expected distribution))
+1. build histograms of data points (such as latencies) which fall in ranges defined by cutoff points of interest (most often, these will be the cutoff values of the percentiles of an expected distribution (the actual proportions of the histogram bins may or may not match the expected distribution)) (`Histogram`)

-  (`Histogram`)

-2. build a series of such histograms in time windows
+2. build a series of such histograms in time windows (`HistogramTimeSeries`)

-  (`HistogramAccumulator`)

-3. react to the observed percentiles either matching or not matching what is expected (if the percentile distribution given tracks SLO's, this means determining whether the SLO is passing or failing for each given percentile)
+3. react to the observed percentiles either matching or not matching what is expected (if the percentile distribution given tracks SLO's, this means determining whether the SLO is passing or failing for each given percentile) (`SLOReactor`)

-  (`SLOReactor`)

 ### Usage